BodoBookhagen/BodoBookhagen.github.io/_posts/2019-01-02-GMT-plot-windvectors.md

 git clone https://github.com/BodoBookhagen/GMT-plot-windvectors-SAM.git`.
 ```

-The data were processed and images were made with GMT version 5.4.3.
+The data were processed and maps were created with GMT version 5.4.3.
 ```bash
 gmt --version
 5.4.3